World Music Day is Coming! Here’s How to Get Involved

 On Thursday, June 21st, musicians around the world will (quite literally) take to the streets to celebrate World Music Day.

-Known by many names – Music Day, Make Music Day, Fête De la Musique – World Music Day has been celebrated for 36 years now, with the inaugural event taking place in Paris in 1982.
+Known by many names: Music Day, Make Music Day, and Fête de la Musique… People have celebrated World Music Day for 36 years now, with the inaugural event taking place in Paris in 1982.

 But how did World Music Day come to be?
 And, what exactly can you do to get involved?
 Today, we’re going to delve into its history and find out.